-The doctor will ask about your symptoms and medical and family history.
+The doctor will ask about your symptoms and your health and family history.
 A physical exam will be done.
-The exam may reveal a goiter (enlarged thyroid), slow reflexes, dry skin, slow and hoarse speech, and/or a large tongue.
+The doctor may be able to see that your thyroid is too large by looking at your neck.

-Blood tests —Blood tests measure the level of thyroid hormones and thyroid antibodies.
-The diagnosis of hypothyroidism is made if the level of thyroid stimulating hormone (TSH) is elevated and the levels of T4 are low.
-This means that the thyroid gland is not making enough thyroid hormone.
+Blood tests —Blood tests measure the level of thyroid stimulating hormone (TSH) and antibodies.
+The diagnosis is made if the level of hormone is high and the levels of T4 are low.
+This means that the thyroid is not making enough hormone.

-The presence of thyroid antibodies may also point to autoimmune hypothyroidism, such as Hashimoto thyroiditis.
-It is not needed to diagnose hypothyroidism.
-The most common cause of hypothyroidism is autoimmune thyroiditis.
+Thyroid antibodies may also point to autoimmune hypothyroidism, such as Hashimoto thyroiditis.
+It is not needed to make the diagnosis.
+It is the most common cause of hypothyroidism.

 Hypothyroidism (underactive thyroid).
 National Institute of Diabetes and Digestive and Kidney Diseases website.
 Available at: https://www.niddk.nih.gov/health-information/endocrine-diseases/hypothyroidism.
 Updated August 2016.
 Accessed May 20, 2019.

 Hypothyroidism in adults.
 EBSCO DynaMed website.
 Available at: http://www.dynamed....
 Updated July 20, 2018.
 Accessed May 20, 2019.

 Jonklaas J, Bianco AC, Bauer AJ, et al. Guidelines for the treatment of hypothyroidism.
 Thyroid.
 2014 Dec;24(12):1670-751.

 Last reviewed March 2019 by EBSCO Medical Review BoardJames P. Cornell, MD

 Last Updated: 5/20/2019